Stains on Cloth Nappies

 These are photos of my Easyfit V1.
 The first photo is how the nappy looked straight after coming out of the washing machine.
 The second photo is of the same nappy after approx 24 hours on the line on a cloudy day.
 (I left the nappy out overnight as well.)
 The stain had almost entirely gone using only the power of the sun.

-If you have stained nappies this doesn’t mean they are not clean and sanitised, so you could dry them and reuse without any problems.
+If you have stained nappies, this doesn’t mean they are not clean and sanitary, so you could dry them and reuse without any problems.
 The stain will eventually fade with future washes.
 However if your baby is like my second and always seemed to poo in the same nappies, the staining can get quite bad and parents are often concerned that others may think their nappies aren’t sanitary.

 So how can you remove stains without damaging your nappies?
 The answer is SUNSHINE or, more accurately, UV light from the sun.
 Here comes the science bit, it’s been a long time since I studied science so any scientists reading this please excuse any glaring errors and I’d love to be corrected.
 Coloured things are only coloured because they absorb light.
 The light moves the electrons in the molecule into an excited state.
 The excited molecules are often more reactive; they may decompose or react with oxygen in the air.
 If they react then they are likely to be converted to things that are less strongly coloured.
 "The stains aren’t removed but through a process of oxidisation they are made invisible by changing the way the colour (or stain) absorbs the light to make them seem colourless."

-Bilirubin is responsible for the brown colour of all human fecal matter and is produced when red blood cells break down naturally in the liver.
+Bilirubin is responsible for the brown colour of all human faecal matter and is produced when red blood cells break down naturally in the liver.
 The chemical Bilirubin is photosensitive, which essentially means it breaks down under UV light which is why sunlight is good for cleaning nappies!
 (If i wanted to be completely accurate, it isn't actually photosensitive, it undergoes isomerization in the presence of light, but only scientists would pull me up on that point!)

 A couple of weeks ago I was cooking a batch of tomato sauce in my favourite white linen top (stupid idea I know!)
 I managed to get several splashes down it and thought I’d ruined it.
-I washed it with a very generous dose of detergent plus a generous dose of a staining removing product and the stains hardly faded at all.
+I washed it with a very generous dose of detergent plus a generous dose of a stain removing product and the stains hardly faded at all.
 I hung the top by the window for 3 days and the stains have completely gone much to my relief.